wkolowski/Type-Theory-Wishlist/README.md

 & Oss => Odd-one
 ```

-Alternatively, we can define `Oss` to be `Odd-one`.
+Alternatively, we can define its `Oss` field to be `Odd-one`.

 ```
 Odd-three'' : Odd (s (s (s z)))
 & Oss => Odd-one
 ```

-We also don't need to write the impossible cases, so we can do this with a one-liner.
+We also don't need to write the `impossible` cases, so we can do this with a one-liner.

 ```
 omega : CoNat := s omega